ajaarma/modifiers/README.md

 # modifiers
-repository for the modifiers work
+repository for the modifiers work.
+It includes script for processing and analysing UKBB data